ros2/ros2_documentation/source/Contact.rst

 check the descriptions below to ensure you choose the right method.

 Need help troubleshooting your system?
-First, search `ROS Answers <https://answers.ros.org>`__ to see if others have had similar issues, and if their solution works for you.
+First, search `Robotics Stack Exchange <https://robotics.stackexchange.com/>`__ to see if others have had similar issues, and if their solution works for you.

-If not, ask a new question on `ROS Answers <https://answers.ros.org>`__.
+If not, ask a new question on `Robotics Stack Exchange <https://robotics.stackexchange.com/>`__.
 Make sure to add tags, at the very least the ``ros2`` tag and the distro version you are running, e.g. ``{DISTRO}``.
 If your question is related to the documentation here, add a tag like ``docs``, or more specifically, ``tutorials``.